 FUNDING AVAILABILITY AND MATCH

-The Northern Great Plains program will award approximately $3.5 million in grants this cycle to 10-15 grants.
-Grants may be up to three years in length with the minimum award of $100,000.
-A minimum match requirement of 1:1 is required and will be considered in application review.
+The Northern Great Plains program will award approximately $16 million in grants this cycle to 20-25 grants.
+Grants may be up to three years in length.

 Program Goals and Priorities – Project contributes to the Program’s overall habitat and species conservation goals as identified in the Northern Great Plains Business Plan, and has specific, quantifiable performance metrics to evaluate project success.
 Project addresses one or more of the program priorities outlined in the Request for Proposal.